leehuhlee/leehuhlee.github.io/_posts/2022-02-28-WPF-UI-Tutorials.md

 # Window
   - `xmlns` means xml name pace.
-  - `Loaded` invoke event when WPF window machine is loaded.
+  - `Window_Loaded` invoke event when WPF window machine is loaded.
-  - When you add event like `Loaded`, function is automatically added in MainWindow.xaml.cs
+  - When you add event like `Window_Loaded`, function is automatically added in MainWindow.xaml.cs

-# Outline
+# Layout

 ## Border
   - Draws a border, background, or both around another element.